dustinpfister/game-framework-clucker/demos/chicken-cooker-weapons/README.md

 ## An init state, main menu state, stats state added in main.js

 When it comes to the older chicken cooker demos thus far there was just a loading state and a game time state.
+Once all the assets load the game would just jump to the game time state and that is it.
 In this demo I am now adding additional state objects in main.js that will allow for the beginnings of additional menus.
+Because the game and progress from once state back to the game time state I also added an init state that will be called just once after the loading state.

 ```js
 // simple init state that will just be called once after load state